braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/platform_overview.md

 Braze is a customer engagement platform.
 This simply means that Braze helps you listen to your users, understand your users’ actions and behaviors, and then act on them.
 The Braze platform has three primary components: the SDK, the dashboard, and the REST API.

 ![Braze has different layers.
-In total, it consists of the SDK, the API, and partner integrations.
-These each contribute parts of a data ingestion layer, a classification layer, an orchestration layer, a personalization layer, action layer, and an export layer.
+In total, it consists of the SDK, the API, the dashboard, and partner integrations.
+These each contribute parts of a data ingestion layer, a classification layer, an orchestration layer, a personalization layer, and an action layer.
 The action layer has various channels, including push, in-app messages, Connected Catalog, webhook, SMS, and email.][17]{: style="max-width:55%;float:right;margin-left:15px;"}

 ## SDK
-The Braze SDKs can be integrated into your mobile and web applications to provide powerful marketing, user management, and analytics tools.
+The [Braze SDKs](#integrating-braze) can be integrated into your mobile and web applications to provide powerful marketing, user management, and analytics tools.

 In brief, when fully integrated, the SDK:
 * Collects and syncs user data into a consolidated user profile
 * Automatically collects session data, device info, and push tokens
 * Captures marketing engagement data and custom data specific to your business